Asalamu alaykum wa rahmatullahi wa barakatu ladies,

 Create a welcoming learning space

 By creating a space that invites curiosity, you don’t need to spend copious amounts of time ‘planning’ learning.
-Rather than stacking books high on the shelves, store them in a basket or a shelf that the kiddos can easily reach.
+Rather than stacking books high on the shelves, store them in a basket or a shelf that the kids can easily reach.
 Have Arts and Crafts supplies in reach, Legos and building blocks at an arm’s reach.
 You will soon find your young one learning without much input at all.
 After all, play is learning!
 And remember, a ‘homeschool room’ is NOT a must, a cosy corner of the living room will even do.

 There are numerous benefits of reading aloud to your children including building vocabulary.
 And introducing read alouds at a young age does something even more important than that-it fosters a love of books from a young age.
 Since read alouds can be enjoyed at all ages from your two-year-old to your twelve-year-old, it really is the one thing you can do with all your children together.
-Of course, younger kiddos may initially find it difficult to listen for more than five or ten minutes, and that’s fine; concentration will increase with age.
+Of course, younger kids may initially find it difficult to listen for more than five or ten minutes, and that’s fine; concentration will increase with age.
 Keep their hands busy whilst you read, by getting the Legos out or drawing supplies, or rustle up some hot chocolate.
 You’ll soon create a reading culture in your home that will continue to blossom over time.
 It becomes more than just about the books, but about the memories you create.

 Get outdoors as much as you can!

 This really is one of the biggest perks of homeschooling; the freedom to enjoy early morning walks, midday strolls and just hours upon hours of fresh air.
 Homeschooling does not mean you stay home all day long; quite the contrary.
 So make it a part of your daily routine to get outdoors, and enjoy unstructured free play, which kids NEED!
 It’s a good idea to follow read alouds after some outdoor time too, as kids will be much more inclined to listen in sha Allah.